dannyrps/Proyecto-FIS/Extras/Individual contribution metrics.md

 The process of the contribution metrics will be of 100% among all members for each submission which is why there will be three different percentages that will be averaged at the end.
 This because there will be some parts in which some members will contribute more than others.

-- La primera pauta de la métrica hace referencia al número de responsabilidades que se les dió a cada integrante.
+- The first guideline of the metric talks about de numer of tasks that was given to each member.
-- La segunda pauta trata sobre el número de tareas que se hizo cada integrante.
+- The second guideline talks about the number of tasks donde by each member.
-- Como pauta extra se podemos tomar en cuenta el número de ocasiones en las que alguien ayudó a otros en sus responsabilidades o tareas
+- As an extra guideline we could take in count the number of times a member help another one with their tasks and responsabilities.

-Tareas / Puntos:
+Tasks / Points:
--	Crear repositorio - *1 punto*
+-	Creating the repository - *1 point*
--	Documentación - *2 puntos*
+-	Documentation - *2 points*
--	Definir objetivos - *1 punto*
+-	Definir objetivos - *1 point*
--	Definir elementos innovadores - *1 punto*
+-	Definir elementos innovadores - *1 point*
--	Redacción de requerimientos - *1 punto*
+-	Redacción de requerimientos - *1 point*
--	Redacción de proceso de desarrollo - *2 puntos*
+-	Redacción de proceso de desarrollo - *2 points*
--	Entrevista para historias de usuario - *1 punto*
+-	Entrevista para historias de usuario - *1 point*
--	Redacción de historias de usuario - *1 punto*
+-	Redacción de historias de usuario - *1 point*
--	Redacción de casos de uso - *2 puntos*
+-	Redacción de casos de uso - *2 points*
--	Diagrama de casos de uso - *1 punto*
+-	Diagrama de casos de uso - *1 point*
--	Redacción de bitácoras - *1 punto*
+-	Redacción de bitácoras - *1 point*
--	Calendarización - *1 punto*
+-	Calendarización - *1 point*
--	Investigación de las carreras de FMAT - *1 punto*
+-	Investigación de las carreras de FMAT - *1 point*
--	Investigación de las organizaciones de FMAT - *1 punto*
+-	Investigación de las organizaciones de FMAT - *1 point*

 Tomando en cuenta, las siguientes métricas, podemos hacer los siguientes porcentajes respecto a la primera entrega del proyecto: